BoXHED/BoXHED2.0-source-code/README_CPU.md

 conda activate boxhed2.0
 ```

-Clone this repository, or manually download the files here and extract them to a directory called BoXHED2.0.
+Clone this repository, or manually download the files and extract them to a directory called BoXHED2.0.
 Then go to the directory:
 ```
 cd BoXHED2.0
 ```